hdavid16/InventoryManagement.jl/README.md

 The following features are not currently supported:

+- Alternate bills of materials (see [Bill of Materials](#graph-specific)) for the same product are not supported.
+This is particularly relevant for chemical systems.
+However, the following workarounds can be done:
+  - If the alternate reaction pathway has a byproduct then the main product can be included as a co-product of the bill of materials for the other one.
+For example: `B + C -> A` and `D -> A + E`.
+The column for product `A` can have the bill of material: `[0 -1 -1 0 0]`.
+The column for product `E` can have the bill of materials: `[1 0 0 -1 0]`.
+  - Make a copy of the material to specify an alternate pathway.

 ## Inventory replenishment policies

 At each iteration in the simulation, an `action` can be provided to the system, which consists of the replenishment orders placed on every link in the supply network.
 This `action` must be of type `Vector{Real}` and must be `nonnegative` of the form: `[Edge1_Product1, Edge1_Product2, ..., Edge1_ProductP, Edge2_Product1, ..., Edge2_ProductP, ..., EdgeE_Product1, ..., EdgeE_ProductP]`, where the ordering in the edges is given by `edges(env.network)` and the ordering in the products by `env.products`.